Is there financial support to help with the costs of child-care while I’m working?

 More details are on the Work and Income website.

-You can use this online tool to check your eligibility and also apply online.
+You can use this online tool to check your eligibility for the Young Parent Payment and Guaranteed Childcare Assistance Payment, and also apply online.

 For more assistance that might be available to you, see below.

 Is there financial assistance for someone taking time off work to have a baby?